Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL of the above components of Dressing.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with ALL the above components of Dressing.

-• Dresses independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL of the components of the task.
+• Dresses independently but doing so results in a significant, negative health outcome and another person should be present to help with ALL the components of the task.

 • Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance* during the entire task of Dressing.*